top of page

 Please note: The following is not meant to be professional advice to guide your mental health or treatment.
 These are my thoughts on some topics I’m passionate about and interested in and are based on my experiences.
 While I refer to some research, I didn’t provide a list of references because this is meant to be fairly informal.
 However, if you are interested in these topics and would like to know where I got my information from, I can certainly share some of my sources with you.

-Physical activity is both one of my great passions and can be the bane of my existence all in one foul swoop.
+Physical activity is both something I greatly enjoy and something that can be the bane of my existence all in one fell swoop.
 I love how I feel after I engage in physical activity and, sometimes, I love how I feel during.
 One of the best feelings in the world for me is having used my body and pushed through difficulty to explore the world and see amazing things, for example, the view from the peak of Ha Ling in Canmore after hiking up the back side of it.
 I also love feeling strong and powerful when I lift weights and that I can feel my body changing to serve me better and be more resilient in the world.
 While doing cardio-based activities are rarely my favourite (unless it involves me chasing some sort of ball, such as a basketball), I also love the energy that I feel coursing through my body when I'm done and the satisfaction knowing that I've done something good for my heart.

 On the other hand, on days when I've worked late the night before, it seems impossible to drag myself out of bed (especially in the cold dark winter mornings) an hour earlier than I would have to if I would just forego my workout.
 On those same days, when I convince myself at 5:00 am that I will just work out after work instead, it also seems impossible to muster up the energy after a long day of work to make my way to the basement for a workout, especially considering my to-do list for the evening that still looms over me.
 No matter how good I know it feels, it seems that there are some days that are always a struggle to make myself follow through.
 And this is not even considering the completely defeating nature of injuries, especially ones that are persistent despite having put hours and hours and tons of money into seeing various health professionals.

 Despite all of this though, physical activity and what it can do for our bodies, minds, and spirits will likely always be a passion for me.
-I've been drawn to sport since I was a teenager and loved the time I spent in my early twenties passing on that love while I coached junior high students in various sports as a teacher.
-It's either genetic, the environment, or both because my dad, mom, my uncle, my cousin, my brothers, and on and on all dedicate time each week to work out.
+I've been drawn to sport since I was a teenager and loved the time I spent in my early twenties passing on my love for sport while I coached junior high students in various sports as a teacher.
+It's either genetic, the environment, or both because my parents, my uncle, my cousin, my brothers, and on and on all dedicate time each week to working out.
 In addition, we all love learning more about fitness and sometimes debate about the different strategies we've learned about at family dinners.
-With such an interest in physical activity, I couldn't help making the topic of any paper I could in my graduate program about how physical activity impacts mental health and wellbeing.
+With such an interest in physical activity, I couldn't help making the topic of any paper I could in my masters program about how physical activity impacts mental health and wellbeing.
 I was fascinated to learn that, in some studies, exercise has been found to be as effective as anti-depressants in treating depression.
 I was also fascinated to learn that there are also studies that have found that exercise has a positive effect on individuals struggling with other mental illnesses such as anxiety, schizophrenia, panic disorders, and OCD.
-Since graduating and pursing additional training, particularly in trauma, I was excited to learn that one of my favourite trauma gurus, Dr. Bessel van der Kolk, also believes that physical activity can be important for becoming re-connected with our bodies following trauma and working through traumatic experiences, especially for children.
+After graduating from my masters and pursing additional training, particularly in trauma, I was excited to learn well-known expert in the world of trauma, Dr. Bessel van der Kolk, also believes that physical activity can be important for becoming re-connected with our bodies following trauma and working through traumatic experiences, especially for children.
+Since coming close to the end of my doctoral program, I have chosen to conduct a study on walk and talk therapy for my final doctoral project (the PsD equivalent of a dissertation).
 There is also much dialogue about how exercise can be a factor in preventing mental illness as well (it's definitely a factor in preventing physical illness and the research on that is staggering, so I won't even go there in this post).

 Another thing about physical activity that I recognize and struggle with is that it's definitely a privilege.
-It's a privilege to have the time in the day to engage in physical activity.
-Some people say "everyone has _ minutes a day"with estimates ranging from 10 - 60, but it's not true.
+It's a privilege to have the time in the day and energy remaining to engage in physical activity.
+Some people say "everyone has the same 24 hours in a day" but that's not true.
 People have varying responsibilities and priorities.
 If a person works two jobs to get by, they're not that likely to have time to workout, especially if they have a family or other responsibilities to attend to.
 Not every parent has someone to mind their young children when they go to workout.
 Not everyone can afford the gym or rec centre membership, the equipment, or having a home large enough to have the space.
-"But the outdoors are free!" some exclaim and while that's somewhat true, depending on where you live, the neighbourhood you live in might not be safe enough for you to go for a run in.
-You might not have the means or time to get yourself to a place that is safe either.
-Depending on your level of ability, their might not be the facilities that cater to your needs.
+"But the outdoors are free!" some exclaim, and, while that's somewhat true, depending on where someone lives, the neighbourhood they live in might not be safe enough for them to go for a run or use the playground for exercise in.
+They might not have the means or time to get themselves to a place that is safe either.
+Depending on their level of ability, there might not be the facilities that cater to their needs.
 Then there's the issue of the culture of some gyms catering to a specific demographic (i.e. really muscular men) that can make others uncomfortable not to mention some of the body shaming happening in gyms at times.
 There are so many factors that can limit one's ability to engage in physical activity and this list is only the beginning.
 I find this all very frustrating given the enormous positive effects that physical activity can have on pretty much anyone's wellbeing.

 Dr. Dean Kreillaars once gave a presentation to the school district I used to work for on the importance of physical literacy (another topic I could go on and on about for hours) and he strongly advocated that recreation should be free.
-With all kinds of numbers and charts that I don't have, he made a compelling argument for the preventive role that free recreation centres and programs in our society could play in our health care system in which they would essentially and eventually pay for themselves based on the decrease in spending we'd need for health care.
-I couldn't agree more, and it's something that I hope he and others continue to advocate for.
+With all kinds of numbers and charts that I don't have, he made a compelling argument for the preventive role that free recreation centres and programs in our society could play in our health care system.
+Essentially, free recreation centres and program would eventually pay for themselves based on the decrease in spending we'd need for health care.
+This aligns with my felt sense, and it's something that I hope he and others continue to advocate for.

 Overall, I have many visions for my practice and the world that include high hopes for physical activity.
-I'd love to see recreation centres being free and programs that help support everyone in having the time, regardless of factors like ability and socioeconomic status.
+I'd love to see recreation centres being free and programs that help support everyone in having the time and energy for physical activity of some kind, regardless of factors like ability and socioeconomic status.
 I'd also love to have a practice (that is also somehow accessible and affordable, so here's to hoping I win the lottery soon) that is somewhere away from the city and immersed in nature, so that I can have a space that would allow for enjoyable physical activity, connections with nature, and connections with animals to be central to the therapy process.
 In the mean time, I offer walk and talk therapy in my practice and you can read more about that here if you're interested!

 Interested in further reading/information on the subject?